mseminatore/alexa-tesla/README.md

 provide instructions.

-While I do have account linking support working in the project and have an account linking website established I am unclear on whether this would be OK with Tesla Motors.
+While I do have account linking support working in the project and have an account linking website established it is unclear whether this would be OK with Tesla Motors.
 My strong preference would be for them to officially support account linking scenarios via their own website.
 So for now you must setup your AWS Lambda function to provide either: